pande2929/OBC/README.md

 For those who like a more trimmed down UI, NextUp can optionally hide action bars.

-Note: This addon is currently only compatible with Midnight Beta, but a non-beta version will be released when the Midnight expansion is also released.
+Note: This addon is currently only compatible with Midnight Beta and is still in active development.
+A non-beta version will be released when the Midnight expansion is also released.

 ## Getting Started